 - Cholesterol embolism (blockage of an artery, typically by a clot) – this condition occurs when cholesterol is released, usually from plaque build-up in the arteries, and travels through the bloodstream becoming lodged in blood vessels in various parts of the body

-- Restriction of blood supply to limbs tissue death and gangrene in patients with heparin-induced thrombocytopenia (low blood platelet count) (HIT) and HITTS (heparin-induced thrombotic thrombocytopenia syndrome)
+- Decreased blood flow to limbs, tissue death and gangrene in patients with heparin-induced thrombocytopenia (low blood platelet count) (HIT) and HITTS (heparin-induced thrombotic thrombocytopenia syndrome)

 The most common side effects reported in patients taking Coumadin include:

 - Hypersensitivity or allergic reaction – can result in hives as well as anaphylaxis.
-When anaphylaxis occurs, the condition can become deadly and requires immediate emergency medical attention
+Anaphylaxis requires immediate emergency medical attention

 - Inflammation of the skin (dermatitis), including bullous eruptions (fluid-filled blisters)